Simple Adaptions

 Victrix Pro BFG Controller

 The Victrix Pro BFG controller is a modifiable controller for the PS5, PS4, or PC.
+They also have a version for Xbox.
 It is a good option for gamers who need minor adaptations to their controller to improve their gaming experience.
 There are four buttons present on the back of the controller that can be remapped to any input.
 The controller has three profiles, and each profile can have different mappings for the four buttons on the back.
 In addition, the trigger buttons on the controller can be adjusted to make them easier to press in.
 Finally, the user can customize the joysticks and D-Pad on the controller to meet their specific needs.
 Please see the video for a more in-depth overview of the Victrix Pro controller.

 Arcade Joysticks